Queen Christina (film): Critical reception and box office

 The film premiered in New York City on December 26, 1933, and opened in the rest of the world throughout 1934.
 It was nominated for the Mussolini Cup award at the Venice Film Festival in 1934, but lost to Man of Aran.

 Queen Christina turned out to be a success with the critics, gathering many positive reviews.
 Critic Mordaunt Hall, writing for The New York Times, gave the film a positive review and liked the screenplay, calling the dialogue "a bright and smooth piece of writing" and referred to Mamoulian's direction as "entrancing".
 Positive opinions came also from Modern Screens Walter Ramsey, who proclaimed it a "triumph for Garbo", and a reviewer for Photoplay, who acclaimed Garbo's "glorious reappearance".

 Motion Picture Daily called the film "creaky in spots", but reported that Garbo "does beautifully" and that the film was "well above the average in content and value."
 The New York Daily News wrote: "The picture moves a little slowly, but with grace, from one lovely setting to another.
 It is a picture that must not be missed, because Garbo is at her best in some of its scenes."

 Some reviews were mixed.
 "Garbo overwhelms the picture", wrote John Mosher in The New Yorker.
 "The story, the setting, her support cannot live up to her."
 Variety found the film "slow and ofttimes stilted", though it wrote that Garbo's "regal impression is convincing, which counts for plenty."
 The Sun of New York wrote that "Garbo seems to be suffering from an acute case of glamour.
 And that is probably not her fault.
 Gilbert tried very hard, but his performance is a little stilted.
 Queen Christina misses fire, somehow, and that is disappointing."

 According to the AFI Catalog, despite the critical acclaim, the film did not do well at the American box office.
 TCM's Frank Miller stated: "It would be years before foreign revenues and reissues brought the film into the profit column."
 In 1994, Barry Paris wrote that final tally was: "Cost: $1,144,000.
 Earnings: domestic $767,000; foreign $1,843,000; total $2,610,000.
 Profit: $632,000".

-As of June 2020, Queen Christina had a 90% "Fresh" rating at Rotten Tomatoes, based on 21 reviews.
+As of June 2020, the movie currently had a 90% "Fresh" rating at Rotten Tomatoes, based on 21 reviews.
 Leonard Maltin gave the film 4 out of 4 stars, calling it "Probably Garbo's best film, with a haunting performance by the radiant star as 17th-century Swedish queen who relinquishes her throne for her lover, Gilbert.
 Garbo and Gilbert's love scenes together are truly memorable, as is the famous final shot...”

 The part of Queen Christina is regarded as one of the better in Garbo's filmography, and the film is especially notable for resoundingly disproving rumors that John Gilbert's lack of success in the sound era was due to his having an unsuitable voice.